Learn more about trading with eToro

 What should you remember when day trading?

 If you want to invest like Buffett, keeping these principles at the forefront of your strategy can help you avoid emotion-based moves.
 If you are new to day trading or are simply looking to brush up on your skills, there are some other important things to remember each time you trade.
-These include:

 Day trading can be an exciting investing activity for those who have the right mentality and technical tools.
-But it might not be for everyone, especially those who are used to holding positions with a longer-term outlook.
+However, it might not be for everyone, especially those who are used to holding positions with a longer-term outlook.
 Most importantly of all, do not invest more than you can afford to lose.

 Visit the eToro Academy to learn more about trading.